Ruyodan/Legend-Saga/README.md

 Front-end: Built with Next JS to create a dynamic, responsive user interface.
 Back-end: Powered by Python and Flask, handling server-side logic and API communication.
-Database: MySQL manages real-time data, handling quizzes and scores.
+\nDatabase: MySQL manages real-time data, handling quizzes and scores.

 ## Learning Objectives